Scenarios, inputs, assumptions, methodologies and guidelines

 The use of scenario planning is an effective practice to manage investment and business risks when planning in a highly uncertain environment.

 Scenarios form a critical aspect of AEMO’s forecasting and planning, providing the information needed to assess future risks, opportunities and development needs in the energy industry.
 It is vital that the dimensions of scenarios chosen cover the potential breadth of plausible futures impacting on the energy sector and capture the key uncertainties and material drivers of these possible futures in a consistent way.

 AEMO has selected five scenarios, which have been developed following extensive consultation with industry, academia and consumers.
 They provide a suitably wide range of possible developments varying in two primary directions – the extent of decarbonisation by the energy industry, and the degree of decentralisation within the sector.

 The following documents contain descriptions and details of the scenarios, and the associated inputs and assumptions to be applied in AEMO's forecasting and planning activities for 2019-20.

 2019 forecasting and planning scenarios, inputs and assumptions report

 The scenarios, inputs and assumptions are described in this report, following engagement from consumers and industry through the Planning and Forecasting Consultation.
 This included feedback provided directly at workshops, one-on-one discussions, and through formal submissions.2.81 MB

 This spreadsheet contains key scenario data used as inputs in AEMO’s market models for 2019 Planning and Forecasting activities.
-This data reflects a starting point for modelling, which may be refined as the processes evolve.24.72 MB
+This version 1.5 contains the latest input data used for the 2020 ISP modelling.9.75 MB

 Forecasting and planning methodologies